wgoldie/react-cytoscape-tools/README.md

 # react-cytoscape-tools

-This package attemps to provide a set of modules for integrating Cytoscape.JS into React applications.
+This package attempts to provide a set of modules for integrating the [Cytoscape.JS](http://js.cytoscape.org/) graph library into React applications.
 Most of the existing Cytoscape/React integrations are not compatible with current versions of each library and their current best practices.
 In addition, some have narrow applicability.
 This package is designed to make integration with a diverse range of React applications possible by not assuming too much about your code.